jaredly/ferver/README.md

 Large projects like `jQuery` and `Go` effectively use this type of versioning, except without the "development channel".
-Breaking changes are an inevitable thorn in a software development, and we shouldn't make it any more difficult.
+Breaking changes are an inevitable in software development, and we shouldn't make it any more difficult on ourselves.
 Ferver is more practical and is more inline with our common sense.

 ## Semantics